 - Use your @ncsu.edu email address at checkout to receive the 25 percent discount.

 Note: If you already have a CrashPlan for Home subscription, you can apply this discount when you renew.
 See Renewing CrashPlan for Home with an Employer or University Discount.

 PLEASE get into a good back-up habit!

 We have a quiet audio recording booth in the basement of Brooks Hall.
 The booth has a dedicated iMac computer and MIDI keyboard and is suitable for recording voiceover tracks and MIDI-based audio.
 Reserve the booth through the IT Lab Checkout Desk in Brooks 203.

 The Bayley IT Lab offers 3D printing for students, faculty and staff.
 A variety of materials is available.
 Good planning is necessary in order to have projects printed, as some projects can take several days to process.
 Please stop by the Bayley IT Lab in Brooks 203 to see the 3D printers and discuss your project with the IT staff.

 The College provides file space for courses and file transfer. des-classstore.sod.ncsu.edu is the name of the server which houses ClassStore and Transfer.
 ClassStore folders are available by an instructor’s request and provide file space for particular courses.
 Transfer is available to all of the College and provides space for users to transfer files from one computer to another.

 All files on Transfer are DELETED everyday at 8:00 a.m.

-All files on ClassStore are DELETED the week after exams each semester.
+All files on ClassStore are DELETED the week after exams are over each semester.

 Faculty who would like to have a ClassStore folder for their course should fill out the ClassStore Folder Request form.